AlessandraLaud/GWC-Advanced1-2021-2022/Semester II/demo_app/README.md

 # demo_app

-A simple Flutter project demo.
+A simple Flutter project demo that displays a list of user information.

 ## Getting Started